Pursuing Justice After A Personal Injury In Southeastern Ohio

 Frequently Asked Questions About Personal Injury Cases

 Accident victims often have many questions when considering filing a personal injury lawsuit.
-Richard M. Lewis, the founder of The Law Firm of Richard M. Lewis, collaborated with his legal team to provide answers to the most commonly asked questions that we hear from clients in our offices.
+Mr. Lewis, the founder of The Law Firm of Richard M. Lewis, collaborated with his legal team to provide answers to the most commonly asked questions that we hear from clients in our offices.

 How Do I Know If I Have A Personal Injury Case?